radstevee/moonlight-bot/README.md

 npm install
 ```

-and for all the linux users run
+and for all the linux/macos users run

 ```
-chmod +x excerz-bot.js
+chmod +x bot.js

-./excerz-bot.js
+./bot.js
 ```

 on windows just run

 ```
-node excerz-bot.js
+node bot.js
 ```